Let’s welcome Connie back to the

 I met Connie quite a few years ago

 when I discovered her clever short stories on Commuterlit.com.
 She has been a

 guest several times since then and it is a real treat to have her back for the

 sharing more of her short stories in the very near future in our SHORTS page

 Tell us about you novel, Connie.

-Working Title: Follow the Money, a Diana Darling Private Investigator Novel
+Title: Follow the Money, a Diana Darling Private

 But along the way, there’s another conflict brewing: Diana falls for James.
 They try to remain professional, but the romantic feelings for one another are palpable.
 Soon Diana discovers that it’s never too late to fall in love and it’s never too late to reinvent yourself.